Netflix-Skunkworks/atlas-system-agent/README.md

 to a mapped file: in that case, the kernel will load the page from disk, and let the CPU complete the memory access.
-It can also happen when the process writes to a copy-on-write memory zone: likewise, the kernel will preempt the process, duplicate the memory page, and resume the write operation on the process` own copy of the page.
+It can also happen when the process writes to a copy-on-write memory zone: likewise, the kernel will preempt the process, duplicate the memory page, and resume the write operation on the process' own copy of the page.
 "Major" faults happen when the kernel actually has to read the data from disk.
 When it just has to duplicate an existing page, or allocate an empty page, it is a regular (or "minor") fault.